 11 Cha siu bao -叉烧包 - BBQ Pork Stuffed Buns

-A true mainstay of cantonese cuisine, these plump and slightly sweet BBQ pork buns are found in all dim sum restaurants throughout Hong Kong and Guangzhou and throughout the general Guangdong province region of China.
+A true mainstay of cantonese cuisine, these plump and slightly sweet BBQ pork buns are found in all dim sum restaurants throughout Guangzhou and throughout the general Guangdong province region of China.
 You can’t go wrong with choosing these BBQ pork buns on any yum cha outing.
 Good chasiubao are super fluffy and stuffed plump with bbq pork on the inside, and should be slightly sweet and sticky.
 Delicious!

 Chashao canbao 叉烧残暴 – Unlike the steamed fluffy char siu bao, these are more like a regular baked golden white bun stuffed with BBQ pork.